microprediction/timemachines/README.md

 ### Skater "s" argument

 The state.
-Pass empty dict the first time.
+The convention is that the caller passes the skater an empty dict on the first invocation, or to reset it.
+Thus the callee must initialize state if it receives an empty dictionary.
+It should return to the caller anything it will need for the next invocation.
+Skaters are pure in that sense.

 ### Skater "k" argument